packistry/packistry/README.md

 # Conductor

 Conductor is a self-hosted Composer repository server designed to handle your Composer package distribution.
-It supports importing from multiple package sources like GitHub, GitLab, and Gitea, with seamless updates using webhooks.
+It supports importing from multiple sources like GitHub, GitLab, and Gitea, with seamless updates using webhooks.
 Conductor allows you to effortlessly run your own composer repository with just a few commands, giving you full control over your packages, access management, and security.

 ### Features